perezcarreno/chatgpt-remix-vercel/README.md

   npx remix init
   ```

+  - Initialize git and push to a new Github repository (or create a fork)

-  - Create a new PostgreSQL Storage in Vercel and attach it to your project
+  - Create a new Vercel project by importing your new repository.

+  - Go to the Storage tab in your Vercel project, and add PostgreSQL Storage (new feature).

-  - Copy .env.example to .env and change the SESSION_SECRET to something different, add your own OpenAI API Key, and add your new environment variables from Vercel
+  - Copy .env.example to .env and change the SESSION_SECRET to something different, add your own OpenAI API Key, and add your new environment variables from your Vercel project.

   ```sh
   SESSION_SECRET="super-duper-s3cret"